Saturday, May 19, 2012

-Lamentably, my biggest qualm with the record is the title track.
-From the beginning, the song has been heralded as a metal classic, but I hear little, if any, metallic riffraff from Mötley Crüe in the composition.
-Instead, "Shout at the Devil" is more indicative of hard rock with simplistic guitar riffs and drumming, which is disappointing because the first time I heard the song, I expected some sort of metal mastery normally associated with Satan and similar themes.
-"Looks that Kill," "Too Young to Fall in Love," and "Ten Seconds to Love," also are well known tracks; however, these three don't try to mask what they are under a cleverly-placed cloak.
-The rest of Shout at the Devil is essential material for Mötley Crüe fans, most better than the band's so called "must have" work.
+On the other hand, my biggest gripe with the album is the title track.
+From the beginning, the song has often been heralded as a metal classic, but I can find little, if any, metal riffing in the composition.
+Instead, "Shout at the Devil" points toward hard rock with simplistic chords and ends up sounding nothing like Iron Maiden or Judas Priest like I hoped for.
+"Looks that Kill," "Too Young to Fall in Love," and "Ten Seconds to Love," are also well-known, but unlike the title track, they don't try to mask what they are under a cleverly-placed cloak.
+For Mötley Crüe, this is undoubtedly where they shine most; where the tracks are original, and not a watered-down rendition of something bigger.

 In the end, what listeners have is Mötley Crüe and glammy stylings at their respective peaks.
 Shout at the Devil is an excellent listen on its own, but when one considers the impact the album had on the hard rock and metal, the experience quickly rockets to "essential."
 If you don't own this record, you wouldn't be doing yourself any favors by not picking it up.
 When I wrote the record was essential, I sincerely meant it.
 It's a must-buy, methinks.